We invite applicants who successfully meet the application criteria to attend a Selection Event at Horizon Community College.

-At Tykes TSA, we pride ourselves on a holistic support for trainees where the wellbeing of individuals is at the heart of working together.
+At Tykes TA, we pride ourselves on a holistic support for trainees where the wellbeing of individuals is at the heart of working together.
 We care.

 Graduating the programme means the award of QTS/PGCE qualifications (60 credits at Masters Level).

-Upon graduation, Tykes TSA offers all graduates support to gain employment.
+Upon graduation, Tykes TA offers all graduates support to gain employment.

-95% of our trainees succeed to secure employment as NQTs before or after graduation.
+95% of our trainees succeed to secure employment as ECTs before or after graduation.

-We are a registered Appropriate Body for Newly Qualified Teachers (NQTs), therefore we can continue to support you throughout your first year of teaching and beyond.
+We are a registered Appropriate Body for Early Careers Teachers (ECTs), therefore we can continue to support you throughout your first year of teaching and beyond.

-We provide an extensive portfolio of career pathways that are available to every teacher starting their journey with Tykes TSA.
+We provide an extensive portfolio of career pathways that are available to every teacher starting their journey with Tykes TA.

-We promote a breadth of continuous professional development courses, Newly Qualified and Recently Qualified Teacher programmes, Middle and Senior Leader training and National Qualification programmes.
+We promote a breadth of continuous professional development courses, Early Career Teachers, Middle and Senior Leader training and National Qualification programmes.